 Once it’s brewed, I put the Chemex pot on the smallest burner on the lowest flame of our gas stove and it keeps the coffee warm—although it doesn’t have to keep it warm for long.
 As for the beans, I’ve tried some of the grocery store brands of coffee, but every town has several local roasters, and so it’s worth it to give them a try.
 As I said—it’s a descent into madness but man oh man, the coffee is good in Crazyville, and the best part is that the flavor is bold for me yet still mild for my wife.
 It’s sorcery.

 A German immigrant and chemist named Dr. Peter Schlumbohm invented the device, which debuted in 1941.
 He is quoted as saying that with a Chemex, “even a moron could make a great cup of coffee.”
 If my skills in the kitchen are any indication, he was right.
 It is the best way to make great coffee and one can get into it for less than forty bucks, so it’s not extravagant.
-It may have taken me almost sixty years to discover the secret, but now that I have, I’m hopelessly and unapologetically hooked.
+It may have taken me almost sixty years to discover the secret, but once I did, I was hopelessly and unapologetically hooked.

-Since this was written, we’ve set the Chemex aside, not because it doesn’t make wonderful coffee—it does—but because it doesn’t make enough of it fast enough, and as good as it is, it was akin to wearing sweaters that are only hand-knitted by left handed women with six fingers on each hand.
+Well, as it turns out, the Chemex had one major flaw.
+Making coffee for guests who didn’t understand the fifteen minute procedure became tedious, so we’ve set the Chemex aside, not because it doesn’t make wonderful coffee—it does—but because it doesn’t make enough of it fast enough, and as good as it is, it was akin to wearing sweaters that are only hand-knitted by left-handed women with six fingers on each hand.
 It’s not always practical to stand in the kitchen concocting the perfect cup of coffee.

 We now use a drip coffee maker made by Bonavita, which preheats the water first, then releases it onto the grounds in a random pattern instead of straight down the middle as most coffee makers do.
 It also holds the brewing cycle after the first pour, which allows the grounds to bloom.
 I know, fancy, right?
 The finished coffee goes into a carafe at a piping hot 205º.
 I’ll admit it was a splurge, but it does a great job, and the brewed coffee tastes the same as it did from the Chemex plus it makes that comforting coffee maker gurgle when the cycle is finished.
-Oh, and my daughter and son-in-law gave me a burr grinder for Christmas, so now I can gently grind the beans.
+Oh, and I have a burr grinder now, so the system is complete.

-We were also spending a small fortune on artisanal coffee beans, which were fantastic, but close enough is often good enough.
-After some trial and error, we found a Hawaiian coffee at Costco that is cheaper for two pounds than the really good stuff is for twelve ounces.
-It’s the only coffee we found that didn’t taste like the bottom of a firepit.
-To keep it fresh after opening, we dump the whole beans into an Airscape vacuum container.
+Sadly though, we were spending a small fortune on artisanal coffee beans, which were fantastic, but close enough is often good enough.
+After some trial and error, we found Dunkin’ Donuts whole bean coffee is pretty darned good and the price is right for a full one-pound bag.
+It’s the only mass-market coffee we found that doesn’t taste like the bottom of a firepit.
+To keep it fresh after opening, we dump the beans into an Airscape vacuum container.
 Every time I open the container, it smells as if I’m opening a brand new bag.

-As it stand right now, Mrs. G. is afraid Costco will stop carrying it, so she’s hoarding bags of coffee in the basement.
-At last count, there was fourteen pounds of coffee down there, and I have my suspicions that she may have more hidden away someplace else.
+DD is currently selling three bags for under twenty-dollars, so Mrs. G. is hoarding bags of coffee in the basement.
+At last count, there are fourteen pounds of coffee down there, and I have my suspicions that she may have more hidden away someplace else.
 Should the zombie apocalypse ever happen, we’d be well caffeinated.